Get the training you need for an exciting career

 The Honors Program in Biotechnology is designated as a distinction bestowed on those outstanding undergraduate Biotechnology majors who have demonstrated distinct competence in overall biotechnology course work and who have completed an independent research project of substantial merit.
 This program offers motivated students the opportunity to develop research and communication skills in preparation for graduate study or a professional career.

-This interdisciplinary concentration will prepare you to enter the computer-intensive fields of bioinformatics, computational biology, computational chemistry, and molecular modeling, including genomics and proteomics.
+This interdisciplinary minor will prepare you to enter the computer-intensive fields of bioinformatics, computational biology, computational chemistry, and molecular modeling, including genomics and proteomics.
 With the ever increasing number of fully sequenced genomes, including the human genome, databases such as GenBank and EMBL have grown at such a rate that storing, organizing, indexing, and ultimately mining the data have become key to answering biological questions.
 Questions of gene expression have led to computational biology, the process of analyzing genomic sequences and to the field of proteomics, the understanding of protein structure and function.
 The information obtained by computational biology and computational chemistry is used in the design of new drugs to treat a variety of diseases.

 The concentration ensures that you have the best possible academic preparation and advising as you prepare for post-graduate programs in medical school, dental school, or veterinary school.
 The Pre-Medical Concentration requirements include courses that are not part of the Biotechnology Major but are designated as core prerequisites for these professional schools, as well as some additional courses that are not part of the core prerequisites but are strongly recommended.
 The concentration curriculum also includes a one-credit seminar to be taken during your sophomore or junior year that is designed to familiarize you with the requirements for admission to medical, dental, and veterinary schools.
 The seminar will help you develop personal plans for fulfilling these requirements so that you have the best possible chance of admission to post-graduate study.
 A first-year seminar targeted at pre-medical students is offered, but not required, for completion of the concentration.